Ragunath1990/Mylar/README.md

+# Note

-Note: Just use the "public" branch to be have a more current version of mylar.
+1. Just use the "public" branch to be have a more current version of mylar.
+2. My upstream is from git://g.csail.mit.edu/mylar

 # Mylar